On the Minkowski content of self-similar random homogeneous iterated function systems: Definitions and Results

 Note that this is in stark contrast to the random recursive model where, almost surely, the stochastically self-similar set is Minkowski measurable, \cite{Gatzouras00}.
-Note also that this shows that the almost surely behaviour is drastically different to the mean behaviour, as analysed by Z\"ahle \cite{Zahle20}.
+Note also that this shows that the almost surely behaviour is drastically different to the behaviour in expectation, as analysed by Z\"ahle \cite{Zahle20}.

 \paragraph{$V$-variable sets and random set with a neck structure.} Random homogeneous iterated function systems are a special case of the more general set up of $V$-variable attractors, proposed by Barnsley et al.~\cite{Barnsley12}.
 This in turn can be generalised to code trees with a neck structure, see e.g.\ \cite{Jarvenpaa17}.
 The defining feature of these is a relaxing of the condition that all subtrees at a level have to be identical, as is the case for random homogeneous (or $1$-variable) attractors. $V$-variable fractals are conditioned to have at most $V$ different subtrees at every construction level, whereas code trees with necks are those attractors where there are infinitely many levels (the necks) where all subtrees are identical.